contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Share and preserve family stories, photographs, and histories.
 * Prepare family names for temple ordinances.

-The [FamilySearch Tree app] and [FamilySearch Memories app] enable people to participate in temple and family history work from mobile devices.
+The [Family Tree app] and [FamilySearch Memories app] enable people to participate in temple and family history work from mobile devices.

 ### 25.4.3 Indexing